MrEbbinghaus/mrebbinghaus.github.com/posts/cooperative-proposals-hcii22.md

 itself well to input and ideas from students and staff.</p>
 <p>In addition to payment for participation, as a special incentive, it
-was promised that we would forward the most approved proposal to the university’s Pro-Rector for Digitalization, who would then comment on the proposal and the arguments relating to it.
+was promised that we would forward the most approved proposal to the university’s prorector for Digitalization, who would then comment on the proposal and the arguments relating to it.
 We then recruited the participants through advertising in lectures, the student council and personal letters.
 The majority of participants came from the Faculty of